nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list persons
-2. CheckUp shows a list of persons
+2. checkUp shows a list of persons
 3. User requests to edit patient
-4. CheckUp edits patient in system
+4. checkUp edits patient in system
-5. CheckUp displays the patient added
+5. checkUp displays the patient added

    Use case ends.